mapequation/map-equation-similarity/README.md

 and load it with MapSim when creating an instance.
 ```
 ms = MapSim()
-ms.run_infomap( netfile                   = "examples/coding-example.net"
+ms.run_infomap( netfile                   = "example.net"
               , directed                  = False
               , teleportation_probability = 0
               )
 ```

-Then, you can use MapSim to calculate similarities between nodes:
+Then, you can use MapSim to calculate similarities between nodes (MapSim uses strings as node labels as defined in the input file):
 ```
-ms.get_path_cost_directed(1,2)
+ms.get_path_cost_directed("1", "2")
 ```